Our Team

 FOUNDER AND ASSOCIATE

-Dr. Bonomi is founder of Social Justice Associates (SJA), instructor of Organizational Culture at the University of Denver, and consultant for the U.S. Department of Justice.
+Amy Bonomi, PhD, MPH is founder of Social Justice Associates (SJA), professor and associate dean of strategic initiatives at Northern Arizona University (NAU), instructor of Organizational Culture at the University of Denver, and consultant for the U.S. Department of Justice.

-Dr. Bonomi's work has appeared in ABC News, BBC (Ireland), Canada AM Television, CNN, Fox News, Great Day Houston, MSNBC (Alex Witt Show), National Public Radio, the Atlantic, Seattle Times, Los Angeles Times, New York Post, Chicago Tribune, Daily Mail, Telegraph, Times of India, Columbus Dispatch, Detroit Free Press, among others.
+Dr. Bonomi's work has appeared in a range of media venues, such as ABC, BBC, Canada AM Television, CNN, Great Day Houston, MSNBC, National Public Radio, the Atlantic, Seattle Times, Los Angeles Times, New York Post, Chicago Tribune, Daily Mail, Times of India, Columbus Dispatch, Detroit Free Press.

 Click here to view Dr. Amy Bonomi's CV.